 Supportive Periodontal Care

 Your active periodontal treatment may involve a non-surgical phase and / or a surgical phase of care.
 The primary goal of your active periodontal care is to make your mouth easier to maintain over time and to reduce the risk of a resurgence of periodontal disease.
 Our team will provide you with a personalized maintenance program of care to keep your gums healthy.
 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth and is frequently recommended on an 8 to 12 week basis for patients with a history of periodontal disease.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Dr. Laudenbach is critical to optimize the longevity of your teeth.
 Periodontal disease is an episodic disease which may wax and wane in intensity over time.
-Your best oppurtunity to keep your teeth free of a sudden resurgence of gum disease is to stay on a regular periodontal maintenance cycle with our office.
+Your best opportunity to keep your teeth free of a sudden resurgence of gum disease is to stay on a regular periodontal maintenance cycle with our office.

 Why is supportive periodontal care important?